 Alternatively, you might consider the 5-star Renaissance Hamburg Hotel (Agoda.com or Booking.com) located in the New Town area.
 The hotel with deep tones, elegant interior, prime location in the heart of the bustling shopping district of Hamburg center.

-If you are traveling alone on an average budget, you can refer to the hostel I stayed at the Generator Hamburg (Agoda.com or Booking.com or Airbnb) .
+If you are traveling alone on an average budget, you can refer to the hostel I stayed at the Generator Hamburg (Agoda.com or Booking.com) .
 This hostel is located right next to the central station, the surroundings are extremely bustling and crowded.
 The quality of service as well as facilities in this hostel are also quite good.

 Below we recommend more best cheap, budget, mid-range and upscale hotels with good ratings and reviews you can refer to.